 - Altai: A territory along Russia’s southern border, marked by a picturesque mountain range.

-- Baikal: A major lake near the southern border of Russia, spanning nearly 400 miles.
+- Baikal: Lake Baikal spans nearly 400 miles and is considered the deepest lake in the world.
 It is known for its crystal clear water, as well as its abundance of wildlife.

 - Brosno: A lake in eastern Russia, known for being the home of the legendary Brosno Dragon.

 - Caspian: The largest landlocked body of water in the world, separates Russia from the Middle East.